PieKing1215/ptcMod/README.md

 Tempo change tool - enter a list of tempo changes and it will reposition notes/events to match.

 Probably some more I can't think of.

+Feel free to suggest more on the [issue tracker](https://github.com/PieKing1215/ptcMod/issues)!

 ## Download
 For official releases, see [Releases](../../releases).<br>